 International Family Law

 International Family Law describes all family law matters with an international element.
-People are residing internationally and experiencing international relationships more frequently.
-The closest link to determine which national family law rules are applicable to specific family matters is the residence (domicilie) of the parties concerned.
+People are increasingly mobile, living outside their country of origin and experiencing international relationships more frequently.
+In such cross border situations the rules of international family law determine jurisdiction and the aplicable family law.
+The closest link to determine which national family law rules are applicable to specific family matters is the habitual residence or domicile of the parties concerned.
 Family matters include marriage, divorce, maintenance obligations, spouses, inter-country adoption, lineage, inheritance etc.

 - Estin, A.L., International Family Law Desk Book, Chicago, IL, American Bar Association, 2012.

 - Groot de, G.R. and O. Vonk, International Standards on Nationality law, Texts, Cases and Materials, Wolf Legal Publishers, 2016.

 - Hodson, D., A Practical Guide to International Family Law, 2008

 - Pagano, E., Diritto Internazionale Privato: Parte Generale e Diritto di Famiglia, Napoli, Ed.
 Scientifica, 2012.